AxonIQ/code-samples/workflow-saga/README.md

 }
 ```

+In the workflow model, lifecycle and persistence are handled by the engine rather than by code in
-There is no `@StartSaga`, no `@EndSaga`, no `@DeadlineHandler`, no `SagaLifecycle.associateWith`, no
+the orchestration class: there's no `@StartSaga`, `@EndSaga`, `@DeadlineHandler`,
-serialized saga state, and no `eventGateway.publish` calls — the workflow never publishes events
-itself.
-The engine event-sources every step and emits a Started/Completed event pair for each
+`SagaLifecycle.associateWith`, or `eventGateway.publish`.
+The engine event-sources every step and
+emits a Started/Completed event pair for each `awaitExecute`, which projections subscribe to.
-`awaitExecute`; projections subscribe to those naturally-emitted events.
+That moves boilerplate out of the orchestration, at the cost of a single longer `execute(...)`
+method — see the trade-off table above.

 ## Running the application